joese/pgmtest-java-impl/README.md

 - Java Knowledge Base
 - Coding style

+## Tests
+We supply tests, but no implementations The tests are set up to catch UnsupportedOperationException so they do not fail.
+We encourage you to also write extra tests.

+### Location of tests
+The tests are under
+src/test/java/com/pierceecom/pgmtest
+- ```ProgrammingTasksTest```
+- ```StackTest```

-Observe that the tests supplied are just an initial set of tests, and more may be used to test your implementation.
+*Observe that the tests supplied are just an initial set of tests, and more may be used to test your implementation.*

 ================================================================================
 2 AT THE INTERVIEW